rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Now, the `LoginsController`'s `new` and `create` actions will work as before without requiring the user to be logged in.
-The `:only` option is used to skip this action callback only for these actions, and there is also an `:except` option which works the other way.
-These options can be used when adding action callbacks too, so you can add a callback which only runs for selected actions in the first place.
+Now, the `LoginsController`'s `new` and `create` actions will work without
+requiring the user to be logged in.

+The `:only` option skips the callback only for the listed actions; there is also
+an `:except` option which works the other way.
+These options can be used when
+registering action callbacks too, to add callbacks which only runs for selected
+actions.

-NOTE: Calling the same action callback multiple times with different options will not work,
+NOTE: If you register the same action callback multiple times with different
-since the last action callback definition will overwrite the previous ones.
+options, the last action callback definition will overwrite the previous ones.

 [`before_action`]: https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-before_action
 [`skip_before_action`]: https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-skip_before_action